Car hire broker comparison

 How we rate car hire brokers

-In January 2016, we asked Which? members to complete an online survey about their experience using a car hire company in the last 12 months.
-Results are based on 2,001 member experiences.
+In January 2017, we asked Which? members to complete an online survey about their experience using a car hire broker in the last 12 months.
+Results are based on 738 member experiences.